Victor Ginzburg (director): Early life

-Victor Ginzburg was born in 1959 in Moscow, a grandson of a famous pianist Grigory Ginzburg.
+Victor Ginzburg was born in 1959 in Moscow, the grandson of pianist Grigory Ginzburg.
 At the age of 15, he emigrated to the United States with his mother.
 He went on to study literature at the New School of Social Research and filmmaking at the School of Visual Arts in New York.

 Film and television career

-Ginzburg's student film Hurricane David, a short documentary about victims of cerebral palsy expressing themselves through art therapy, won the GrandPrize at the 1983 Mason Gross Film Festival in Syracuse, New York.
+Ginzburg's student film Hurricane David, a short documentary about victims of cerebral palsy expressing themselves through art therapy, won the Grand Prize at the 1983 Mason Gross Film Festival in Syracuse, New York.
 Ginzburg next directed Alien Probe, a short film scored to the music of New Order's "Blue Monday" that led to Ginzburg's entry into the music video industry.
-Ginzburg followed up with several successful music videos for various artists, including Pat Benatar, Lou Reed, Belinda Carlisle and Jody Watley.
-His music video for Bob Pfeiffer "Maybe It's Stupid” was nominated for Best Music Video in the 1987 New York Film and TV Festival.
+Ginzburg followed up with several successful music videos for various artists, including Pat Benatar, Lou Reed, Belinda Carlisle, Gorky Park, Shy and Jody Watley.

 Ginzburg's first feature-length documentary The Restless Garden (1993) was filmed in Moscow in 1991 and documented the cultural and sexual revolution taking place during the fall of the Soviet Union.
 The film premiered at the Boston International Film Festival in 1994.
 The film was provocative because of its eroticism and depiction of nudity and led to Ginzburg directing.
 Ginzburg directed several episodes for the HBO documentary television series Real Sex.

-In 2006, after a ten-year period of simultaneously running a successful music video and commercial creative boutique “Room” and developing screenplays, Ginzburg began pre-production on a Russian language film Generation P, based on the best-selling Russian novel of the same name by Victor Pelevin.
-Due to its political and irreverent content, Generation P could not secure Russian government backing and had to be financed independently.
+In 2006, after a ten-year period of simultaneously running a music video and commercial creative boutique “Room” and developing screenplays, Ginzburg began pre-production on a Russian language film Generation P, based on the best-selling Russian novel of the same name by Victor Pelevin.
+Due to its political and irreverent content, Generation P was unable to secure Russian government backing and had to be financed independently.
 The film, which Ginzburg co-wrote, directed and produced, took five years to complete as a result.

 Generation P premiered in Russia in the spring of 2011 and proved to be both a critical and box office success, generating over $4.6 million in Russian box office receipts that summer, higher than any other domestic Russian film during the spring-summer 2011.
-The film also won several awards at international film festivals, including the Crystal Globe Jury Prize at the Karlovy Vary IFF, Sputnik over Poland Audience Award ”, Jury “Special Mention” at the Sofia IFF and the Almaty IFF "Best Feature Film" award.
+The film also won several awards at international film festivals, including the Crystal Globe Jury Prize at the Karlovy Vary IFF, Jury “Special Mention” at the Sofia IFF and the Almaty IFF "Best Feature Film" award.
 It was also selected to the Vanguard Program of the Toronto IFF, and New Directors/New Films at MoMA and Lincoln Center.

 In 2011 Ginzburg acquired film rights to another Victor Pelevin book “Empire V”, the unofficial sequel to Generation P.